-For assistance with improving and implementing the right franchise sales compliance process for your franchise system contact our team at (800) 976-4904 or by email.
+We can help register your FDD, keep your franchise sales up and running, and keep your franchise compliance on track.
+Contact our team at (800) 976-4904 or by email.
 We offer franchise sales training and legal support for franchisors.

-Franchise sales compliance begins with the issuance of an FDD.
+Franchise compliance begins with issuance of an FDD.